ComputeCanada/wheels_builder/README.md

   --force               If combined with --inplace, overwrites existing wheel if the resulting wheel has the same name (default: False)
-  -p, --print_req       Prints the current requirements (default: False) -v, --verbose         Displays information about what it is doing (default: False)
+  -p, --print_req       Prints the current requirements (default: False) -v, --verbose         Displays information about what it is doing (default: False) -t TAG, --add_tag TAG
+                        Specifies a tag to add to wheels (default: None)
 ```

 #### Examples